desmac96/task-manager-p3/README.md

 <img src="assets/home-screen-img1.png" alt="Home Screen">

 <h4>Interactive Mode</h4>
-<p>The main functionality of the task manager is provided in an interactive mode, where users can choose to add, list, remove, or complete tasks.</p>
+<p>The main functionality of the task manager is provided in an interactive mode, where users can choose to add, list, remove, complete tasks or exit the program.</p>
 <img src="assets/options-img2.png" alt="Options Screen">

 <h4>Add Task</h4>